Embedded electricity networks

 Network charges

-You are allowed to recover your network costs (i.e. cost charged to you by your retailer for supplying electricity from the grid to the site) from your occupants, even if they have chosen to purchase their energy from another supplier.
-The AERs Network service provider registration exemption guideline explains the requirements for network service charges.
+You are allowed to recover your network costs from your occupants (i.e. costs charged to you by your retailer for supplying electricity from the grid to the site), even if they have chosen to purchase their energy from another supplier.
+The AERs network service provider registration exemption guideline explains the requirements for network service charges.

 Calculating electricity charges for customers